snehal79/restaurant_api_assignment/README.md

 Restaurant backend API which accepts orders based on table number from various serving staff in the restaurant.
 It stores the all the items along with a cooking time for the item to be completed.
-HTTP REST is used, to bring request parameters into the application using spring-boot.
+HTTP REST is used, to bring request parameters into the application using spring-boot, and Database manipulation are handled by pure JDBC.
 The application performs below operations and produces results based on different request/query parameters:

 * Add one or more items with a table number, remove an item for a table, and query the items still remaining for a